The DiscoverMe Project™

 Read Koa's Story

 Koa was left in the night drop at the shelter in August 2017 by the mother of his former owner when that person ended up in jail.
 He was quickly adopted by a family with a new baby who returned him a few days later citing all kinds of horrible things about him.
 What was witnessed in the shelter didn’t match what they reported, so we took him into a temp DMP foster home and put their words to the test.
 Turns out he’s nothing like the naughty dog they spoke of – in fact, he’s a total gentleman!
-He showed his temp foster mom that he was such a dreamboat, she and her husband decided to long term foster him until we find him a forever home!
-Koa is currently available for adoption in our rescue.
-You can check out his profile here and let us know if you’d like to meet our resident fox!!
-He’s PAWESOME!!
+He showed his temp foster mom that he was such a dreamboat, she and her husband decided to long term foster him until we found him a forever home!
+So we did.
+Koa is now adopted by a fabulous fam!

 Thank you, Lauren and Charles, for fostering!

 Simba – ADOPTED!

 Simba landed in the shelter in September 2017 when his former owner decided it was no longer convenient to keep him.
 It was a good thing because the poor little guy was dropped off severely matted, infested with fleas, overweight, under socialized and understandably very fearful and reactive.
 We were able to place him in a DMP foster home and ultimately found him the perfect forever dad before he had to go back!
 Dad says they’re best buds and it’s been a great adventure 🙂 We’re so happy for these BFFs!